 She spent all day with my family and me.
 She was a reporter doing a story on our sons adopted from Africa.
 Her questions were honest and unassuming.
 Her demeanor kind.
 Her laugh delightfully loud.
 Her paperwork messy.
 But her focus clear.

 To write a string of words to tell a story.

 That day was about the story.

 So she stayed focused on the task at hand.
 She wasn’t encumbered with a thousand other things pulling at her.
 She didn’t try to multi-task too much.
 She wasn’t a slave to her cell phone.
 She wasn’t running late or running from one thing to the next.

 She said no to everything else pulling at her.
 So she could say yes to the story.
 She gave it her best yes.

 At the writing of this, I have no idea how well the story will turn out.
 But this woman who demonstrated a best yes that day left a lasting impression on my family for sure.

-Later at dinner my husband, Art, asked the kids to go around the table and say one word to describe the reporter.
+Later at dinner we asked the kids to go around the table and say one word to describe the reporter.